PartehDev/buttonscoreclicker/README.md

-# cpspartymod
-\na cookie clicker cps mod yay
+# A clicker game that I found in the template for Vue.js